Pragith/pragith/pragith-net/app/content/blog/2007/2007-04-18-learn-writing-skills-by-blogging.md

 So, I encourage all my readers to go and start blogging.
 It is very easy to start your own.
 Simply sign up on [WordPress](http://wordpress.com/signup/) and your blog is ready.

-If you are having any trouble starting the blog or getting confused with the interface, you can always contact me at **pragith@pragith.net**.
+If you are having any trouble starting the blog or getting confused with the interface, you can always contact me.